SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

     * DHCP Server 'Client Scope' Configuration(s)
     * Router WAN configuration
   * Optional: Disable 'Outgoing WAN connections' using ports 53, 853 (TCP/UDP) for all devices except {{ page.variables.ServerIP1 }}
-    * Pi-hole will only use TCP port 853 btw, and after following part 4 of these series not even that.
+    * Pi-hole (actually Unbound) will only use TCP port 853 btw, and after following Part 4 of these series not even that.
 So you could do the blocking for your whole network at a later time or split up the proposed firewall rules
   * Optional: Totally block any device with hard-coded (Secure) DNS settings from accessing the internet.

 **:heavy_check_mark: Congratulations** \